anseki/htmlclean/README.md

 Simple and lightweight cleaner that just removes whitespaces, comments, etc. to minify HTML/SVG.
 This differs from others in that this removes whitespaces, line-breaks, etc. as much as possible.

-[HtmlCompressor](http://code.google.com/p/htmlcompressor/), [HTMLMinifier](https://github.com/kangax/html-minifier) and others are better choice if you want to control details of editing.
-Those configuring are a little pain in the neck for me.
-And the results was not what I need.
-So, I wrote htmlclean.
-This removes unneeded whitespaces, line-breaks, comments, etc. That's all.

 ## Removing
 htmlclean removes the following texts.